🌺

 Farmers Markets: Fresh and Often Vegan-Friendly

 Hawaii's farmers markets are exceptional for fresh tropical fruit, locally grown vegetables, and prepared plant-based foods.
-The KCC Farmers Market (Honolulu), Hilo Farmers Market (Big Island), and Maui Swap Meet are the most visited, but most towns have at least one weekly market with reliable plant-based produce and prepared food stalls.
-Confirm prepared items are vegan — honey and bee pollen are common at "health" stalls.
+The KCC Farmers Market (Honolulu), Hilo Farmers Market (Big Island), and Maui Swap Meet are the most visited, but most towns have at least one weekly market.
+Confirm prepared items are vegan, as honey and bee pollen are common at health stalls.
 Markets are a strong strategy for self-catering between restaurant meals.

 03